 Heraklion, Crete, HER

 Heraklion airport, also known as Nikos Kazantzakis, is the second busiest airport in Greece after Athens.
 It was first opened in March 1939 where it was simply a flat area of agricultural land.
 It wasn’t until 1953 that it had a concrete runway measuring a mere 5,100 ft.
 Over the years, the airport has had a number of improvements, with terminals being built as well as the runway being extended to 8,000 ft.
 It operates to 102 destinations in 27 countries offering stunning views of the island as you fly over the Mediterranean Sea.
 In 2012 over forty thousand flights arrived and departed the airport.
 Unfortunately, it’s requested that photographs or videos are not to be taken, as the airport is the base for the Hellenic Air Force.
 Fear not, as once you’ve landed, there will be plenty of opportunities to take your holiday snaps.
-The island has a lot to offer, with sandy beaches, shallow waters and a vibrant nightlife.
-Discover more information and places to stay in Crete here.

 Fuerteventura, Canary Islands, FUE

 The runway at Fuerteventura airport, also known as El Matorral, is 7000 ft. long and requires a skilled pilot to land safely on the short stretch.
 It reaches out to 66 destinations in 11 countries and caters to millions of tourists every year; 5 million in 2012!
 Built in the 1960s, and next to the Atlantic Ocean, it gives passengers a stunning view as they arrive in Puerto del Rosario, the island’s capital.
 As you come in to land, you’ll notice the lunar landscape and golden sand dunes.
 Once you’ve touched down, head to the coast to try out water sports activities, such as windsurfing and kite surfing, taking advantage of the strong winds and great waves.
 Corralejo and Costa Calma are both popular resorts, with long sandy beaches and excellent restaurants.
-To experience the landing and explore the island, find accommodation in Fuerteventura here.

 Even though you may have to overcome some minor panic, the destination will make the flying experience worthwhile, and you’ll have some great stories to tell your friends if you spend time one of these iconic runways.
 Buckle up and enjoy your travels.